- What writing requirements must I complete for the ICC?

 First Year Composition focuses on developing the broad academic writing skills needed to succeed at the college level.
 This requirement can be fulfilled by successfully completing WRTG10600, ICSM108xx or ICSM118xx; by scoring a 4 or 5 on the AP English Language & Composition or English Literature & Composition exam; or by transferring credit for a course equivalent to WRTG10600.
 Students who enter Ithaca College with Advanced Placement or transfer credit for the First Year Composition requirement should NOT enroll in an ICSM108xx or ICSM118xx, as you will earn credit for only one course.

 Writing Intensive courses focus on developing writing within the context of a single discipline.
 This requirement can be met by successfully completing an Ithaca College course designated WI.
 Approved courses appear on this website and in the Ithaca College Catalog.
 Students wishing to transfer credit for the WI requirement must send the name/number of the course, institution where taken, and a copy of the syllabus to icc@ithaca.edu for review.
-Transfer courses taken after enrolling at Ithaca College must be approved before taking the course by completing the Petition for Transfer Credit form available in IC Workflow.
+Transfer courses taken after enrolling at Ithaca College must be approved before taking the course by completing the Petition for Transfer Credit form available in IC Workflow and administered by the Office of the Registrar.

 What do I need to do if I want to take summer courses at another institution and transfer them to fulfill ICC requirements?

-Petition for transfer credit forms are available from the Office of the Registrar.
-You need to complete that form before taking your summer course to be certain that credit will transfer.
-If you want to have the transfer course fulfill an ICC requirement, please complete the ICC Transfer Credit Evaluation form before taking your summer course so that the course can be reviewed for ICC equivalence.
-Keep in mind that only Academic Writing I, Diversity, Quantitative Literacy, Writing Intensive and some programs' CLA requirements can be fulfilled by transfer credit.
-Themes/perspectives courses and the ICC capstone cannot be completed at another institution.
+Petition for transfer credit forms are available via Workflow from the Office of the Registrar.
+You need to complete that form before taking your summer or winter course at another institution to be certain that credit will transfer.
+If you want to have the transfer course fulfill an ICC requirement, please complete the ICC Designation Request form before taking your summer or winter course so that the course can be reviewed for ICC equivalence.

-I am planning on taking a course this summer at another institution that will transfer in as course specific credit for an ICC themes & perspective course.
+I am planning on taking a course this summer at another institution that will transfer in as course specific credit for an ICC perspective course.
 Do I get ICC credit?

 I am a double major.
 Can the courses from one of my majors be applied to the ICC themes & perspectives requirements?

-Yes, ICC themes & perspective courses need to be completed outside of one major.
-Courses from a second major can be used to meet themes & perspective requirements.
-Please contact your faculty advisor or the ICC Team at icc@ithaca.edu if you have specific questions on how to meet ICC requirements with a double major or dual degree.
+Yes, ICC perspective courses need to be completed outside of one major.
+Courses from a second major can be used to meet perspective requirements.
+Please contact your faculty advisor or the Office of the ICC at icc@ithaca.edu if you have specific questions on how to meet ICC requirements with a double major or dual degree.

-Is there a convenient way to view ICC course offerings for next semester or during the winter session or summer session?
+Is there a convenient way to view ICC course offerings for next semester?

 Can ICC designated courses be taken S/D/F?